dokato/dokato.github.io/content/pages/about.md

 ## <i class="fas fa-people-carry"></i> Community

-I am active member of various coding communities, i.e. CaRdiff R Users, AI Wales and PyData Cardiff.
+I am/was active member of various coding communities, i.e. CaRdiff R Users, AI Wales and PyData Cardiff.
 Also, I was involved in:

+- (2021/22) Data Champions Community at *University of Cambridge*.

 - (2020) Tutoring and co-organising *Brain Modelling Workshop* at Cardiff University;